-Large Print titles will go into a blue canvas bag, braille books are shipped in large plastic or paper boxes and digital cartridges are shipped in thin, blue plastic containers with snap closures.
-Magazines, which are shipped in thin, burgundy plastic containers, are shipped back in the same manner, but to a distribution center.
+Large print titles will go into a blue canvas bag, braille books are shipped in large plastic or paper boxes, and digital cartridges are shipped in thin blue, gray and clear plastic containers with snap closures.
+Magazines, which are shipped in burgundy plastic containers, are shipped back in the same manner, but to a distribution center.
 To learn more about available magazines, please visit our magazines page.

 How do I order more books:

 Call the library at one of the two main phone numbers: 206-615-0400 or 800-542-0866 (toll-free in Washington) with a request list, title or author searches and reference questions.
 Phone lines are open Monday - Friday from 8:30 am - 5:00 pm.
 Calling the library by phone is the quickest way to make changes to your patron account, including adding new books to your request list.